Updated August 13th, 2020

 How to do a Conversion Analysis

-We have a Conversion Analysis service here: Shopify Development and UX Services if you prefer it done for you.
+We have a Conversion Analysis service here if you prefer it done for you.

 If you want to fly solo DIY style, read on to see the tools and tactics we use + our internal checklist.